prototypefund/Digital_Bargeld-docs/api-mint.rst

       // in `denoms` in the same order as they were in `denoms`.
 Note that for
       // hashing, the binary format of the RSA public keys is used, and not their
       // `base32 encoding <base32>`_.
 Wallets cannot do much with this signature by itself;
-      // it is only useful when multiple clients need to establish that the mint
+      // it is only useful when multiple clients need to establish that the exchange
       // is sabotaging end-user anonymity by giving disjoint denomination keys to
       // different users.
-If a mint were to do this, this signature allows the
+If a exchange were to do this, this signature allows the
-      // clients to demonstrate to the public that the mint is dishonest.
+      // clients to demonstrate to the public that the exchange is dishonest.
       eddsa_sig: string;

-      // Public EdDSA key of the mint that was used to generate the signature.
+      // Public EdDSA key of the exchange that was used to generate the signature.
-      // Should match one of the mint's signing keys from /keys.
+      // Should match one of the exchange's signing keys from /keys.
 It is given
       // explicitly as the client might otherwise be confused by clock skew as to
       // which signing key was used.
       eddsa_pub: string;